PVOBrien/quotes/README.md

 quoteArrayCreator() - hardcoded.
 Takes in a file in the resource folder of the project, and turns it into an array of quotes.
 Takes in no arguments/params.

 random(int) - takes in an int to know the highest number to be random, and returns that number.
+This should be a private method.

 toStringRandomizer(Quote[]) takes in an array of Quote objects, and outputs a random quote by an author.